npm/rfcs/accepted/0000-install-single-package.md

 One alternative would be to install everything from `package.json`, then try to figure out repeated dependencies and delete those directories.
 Besides being very cumbersome, this would *increase* the install time.

+Another one would be not declaring common dependencies at all in `package.json`.

 ## Implementation